spryker/spryker-docs/docs/pbc/all/merchant-management/202403.0/marketplace/marketplace-merchant-portal-core-feature-overview/marketplace-merchant-portal-core-feature-overview.md

 To learn more about the Marketplace Application, see [Marketplace Application Composition](/docs/scos/dev/architecture/marketplace-architecture/marketplace-application-composition.html).

-Login and logout in the Merchant Portal are provided by the `SecurityMerchantPortalGui` module, which also provides the `MerchantUserSecurityPlugin` for extending the Merchant Portal firewall.
+Login and logout in the Merchant Portal are provided by the `SecurityMerchantPortalGui` module, which also provides the `ZedMerchantUserSecurityPlugin` for extending the Merchant Portal firewall.

 ## Module dependency graph